suzaku-io/diode/doc/usage/ApplicationModel.md

 Because we have an `Option[D]` on the path, we need to use `map` to access the contents of `D`, thus leaving us with an `Option[Seq[Int]]` reader.
 To get the current value from the reader we simply call `reader.value`.

-The `Circuit` provides `zoom` and `zoomRW` functions to zoom into the application model, so we'll need to rewrite the previous example as:
+The `Circuit` provides `zoom` and `zoomRW` functions to zoom into the application model, so we can rewrite the previous example as:

 ```scala
 val reader: ModelR[Option[Seq[Int]]] = AppModel.zoom(_.g.map(_.h))